opensearch-project/opensearch-sdk-java/SECURITY.md

 ## Communications security (COMSEC)

-Plugins are loaded into the same java virtual machine instance allowing communicate to OpenSearch through in-process java APIs.
+Plugins are loaded into the same java virtual machine instance allowing communication to OpenSearch through in-process java APIs, although this behavior will be deprecated over time in favor of using a common API endpoint.
 Plugins can issue API requests to the OpenSearch hosts reusing the standard node-to-node communications, internally called the transport client.

 Extensions of OpenSearch communicate via https requests between the nodes on the cluster and the extensions endpoint(s).
-This is a bi-direction communication also allows extensions to contact the OpenSearch cluster through its available APIs.
+This is a bi-directional communication and also allows extensions to contact the OpenSearch cluster through its available APIs.

-* :warning: The communication protocal has not been locked-in, following up with [Extensions to OpenSearch communication #34](https://github.com/opensearch-project/opensearch-sdk/issues/34).
+* :warning: The communication protocol has not been locked-in.
+Further discussion in [Extensions to OpenSearch communication #34](https://github.com/opensearch-project/opensearch-sdk/issues/34).

 ## Data Security